 Elected or appointed members of the council shall serve a two (2) year term beginning either the first day of the school year (for spring elections) or on November 1 (for fall elections).
 However, terms shall be staggered so that no more than approximately half of council members stand for election in any one year.
 A member's term shall be extended as needed until his or her replacement's term begins (for example, to avoid a gap that would result from a shift from one election season to the other).
 A school community council member may serve successive terms so long as the member continues to meet the eligibility requirements to be a parent or guardian member or an employee member.
+If a change to a statute or regulation affects the composition of the council, a council member who was elected or appointed before the change may complete the term to which she or he was elected.

 Utah Code §53A-1a-108 (2015) Utah Admin.
-Rules R277-491-3.D (July 8, 2014)
+Rules R277-491-3(4) (July 8, 2016)